 About Elizabeth Strout

 Elizabeth Strout won the 2009 Pulitzer Prize for fiction with her short story collection, Olive Kitteridge, which was also a finalist for the National Book Critics Circle Award for fiction.
-Her most recent novel, My Name is Lucy Barton, became a #1 New York Times bestseller and was longlisted for the 2016 Man Booker Prize.
+Her 2016 novel My Name is Lucy Barton, became a #1 New York Times bestseller and was longlisted for the 2016 Man Booker Prize.

 A Bates College graduate, Elizabeth Strout grew up in small towns in Maine and New Hampshire.
 When she was a child, her mother bought her notebooks and encouraged her to record the everyday things that happened to her, which she loved to do.
 This shaped her writing, but it was only later, when she moved to New York as a writer, that she recognized the impact upon her work of the New England settings of her childhood and the great human dramas that reside in the ordinary.

 Her first novel, Amy and Isabelle, won the Los Angeles Times Art Seidenbaum Award for First Fiction and the Chicago Tribune Heartland Prize, and was a finalist for the PEN/Faulkner Award and for the Orange Prize in England.
 Her second novel, Abide with Me, was a national bestseller and a Book Sense pick.
 Additionally, Strout’s novel The Burgess Boys was a New York Times Bestseller and named one of the best books of the year by The Washington Post.
 Her short stories have been published in a number of magazines, including The New Yorker and O: The Oprah Magazine.